 Rae Bareli District, Uttar Pradesh

-Rae Bareli District is an administrative district in the state of Uttar Pradesh, India.
-It is situated about 80 km from Lucknow, the state capital of Uttar Pradesh.
-The district headquarters is located at Raebareli.
-Hindi and Avadhi are the main languages spoken in the district.
-The district covers a total geographical area of 4,609 km², including 4,532.51 km² of rural area and 76.49 km² of urban area.
+Rae Bareli is an administrative district in Uttar Pradesh, India.
+The district is located about 80 km from Lucknow, the capital of Uttar Pradesh.
+Its administrative headquarters is in Raebareli.
+Hindi and Avadhi are the major languages spoken in the district.
+The district covers a total area of 4,609 km², including 4,532.51 km² of rural area and 76.49 km² of urban area.

 List of Tehsils in Rae Bareli District